IS AN ADMINISTRATIVE ASSISTANT CERTIFICATION OR DESIGNATION WORTH IT?

-Once completed, you will receive the Certified Executive Support Professional designation from Office Dynamics.
-CESP is a “specialized” designation for administrative professionals that communicates you are a highly trained, highly-skilled, professional who supports executives, key leaders, directors, and the management team.
+Once completed, you will receive the Certified Executive Strategic Partner designation from Office Dynamics.
+CESP is a “specialized” designation for administrative professionals that communicates you are a highly trained, highly skilled, professional who supports executives, key leaders, directors, and the management team.

 Is an Administrative Assistant Certification Worth It?